Devikrishna545/Appointment_Scheduler/README.md

 # Appointment_Scheduler
-To schedule appointments and sms reminders regarding the appointments ,api's using .netcore and front end in react
+To schedule appointments and sms reminders regarding the appointments ,api's using .netcore and front end in Angular